Aaron Moses-Garvey: Club career

 Moses-Garvey was born in Birmingham and joined home-town club Birmingham City as a boy.
 He has played for their Academy teams and reserve team.

 In October 2008 he joined Hinckley United of the Conference North on loan for a month.
 The player damaged ankle ligaments on the day the deal was completed, so remained at Birmingham for treatment.
 He eventually made his debut for Hinckley on 15 November, coming on as a first-half substitute to score the second goal in a 2–0 defeat of Harrogate Town.
 He also played in the FA Trophy defeat by Burscough and in a local cup game before returning to Birmingham at the end of his month's loan.

 Birmingham released Moses-Garvey at the end of the 2008–09 season, and after several trial games with Worcester City, he signed for the Conference South club in July 2009.
 According to manager Richard Dryden, "Aaron's got pace and he's something different from the rest of the forwards.
 He goes past people with the ball."
 After playing in all five of Worcester's league games without scoring, Moses-Garvey was released on 24 August.

 After playing for Redditch United and Stratford Town, Moses-Garvey joined Rugby Town in September 2013.
-He left in January 2014 and signed for Romulus, before returning to Stratford later in the year.
-After signing for Coleshill Town in 2016, he rejoined Rugby in October the same year.
-He was released by Rugby at the end of the 2016–17 season following the club's relegation.
+He left in January 2014 and signed for Romulus, before returning to Stratford later in the year, via a brief stint with Continental Star in the Midland League.

+After returning to Continental Star, where he made one start and one substitute appearance, he moved on to Coleshill Town.
+Registered as 'Aaron Garvey', he made six league appearances, but did not score any goals.
+He rejoined Rugby in October the same year, but was released at the end of the 2016–17 season following the club's relegation.

+Moses-Garvey returned again in the 2017-18 season to Continental Star, making seven league appearances and scoring one goal, and stayed with the club for the following two seasons, establishing himself in the first team during 2018-19 but playing only seven times in 2019-20.